elisescu/tty-share/doc/brainstorm.md

 ```

 ### A
-Where A is the TTYSender, which will be used by the user Alice to share her terminal session.
+Where A is the tty_sender, which will be used by the user Alice to share her terminal session.
 She will start it in the command line, with something like:
 ```
 tty-share bash
 ```